-For over 27 years, we have been working as a software technology partner for enterprises across industries including finance, retail, agriculture, logistics and more.
+For over 29 years, we have been working as a software technology partner for enterprises across industries, including finance, retail, agriculture, logistics and more.
 We have worked on digital transformation projects for organisations large and small.
 Our definition of digital transformation is this: a complete overhaul of an enterprise and its technological foundations, end-to-end.

 Digital transformation covers enterprise products and services right through to operations and workflow.
 With hundreds of projects behind us we have found that the following five building blocks are essential to building a successful digital transformation strategy:

 Such tools as Business Model Canvas can provide insight into where the real payoffs of business transformation lie.
-Also, consider the Zachman Framework which assists in understanding enterprise relationships and dependencies through the mapping of enterprise architecture.
+Consider the Zachman Framework, which assists in understanding enterprise relationships and dependencies through the mapping of enterprise architecture.
 Overall, meaningful changes should not be made without fully comprehending the organisational context and the enterprise architecture.

 Starting a budgeting process right at the inception of a digital transformation project is essential to ensure that the scope of a project does not grow beyond the capabilities of an enterprise to fund it.
 A realistic budgeting and funding approach is crucial because a stalled transformation project brings little value.

-A discovery phase that can create a clear vision of the departure point in terms of an organisation’s digital maturity is a good start.
+A discovery phase that can create a clear vision of the departure point regarding an organisation’s digital maturity is a good start.
 Technology leaders should ensure that a solid technology foundation exists before embarking on digital transformation.
-Consider hiring experienced technology architects that can ensure a vendor-independent architecture is put into place which is centred around user value.
+Consider hiring experienced technology architects to ensure a vendor-independent architecture is put into place, centred around user value.